 Use a WWAN connection on Mac

-If your wireless service supports it, and you have a wireless wide-area network (WWAN) adapter that supports Global System for Mobile Communications (GSM) or code-division multiple access (CDMA), you can connect your computer to the internet using the cellular network.
-This is useful if you’re in areas where there isn’t a wired or wireless network and you want to connect to the internet.
+If your wireless service supports it, and you have a wireless wide area network (WWAN) adapter that supports Global System for Mobile Communications (GSM) or code-division multiple access (CDMA), you can connect your computer to the internet using the cellular network.
+This is useful if you’re in areas where there isn’t a wired or wireless network.

 On your Mac, choose Apple menu > System Preferences, then click Network.

 Select your WWAN connection in the list on the left.

 Make sure your account name is correct, then enter the password for your account, if necessary.